The Benefits and Costs of hiring an Apprentice

 Getting some new blood on board can be a great investment, you just have to know what to expect.
 Here are the pros and cons of hiring an apprentice.

 The current Apprenticeship Levy means that businesses who qualify only have to pay 5% towards the cost of training and assessing your apprentice, and the government will pay the remaining 95%.
-If you hire an apprentice between 1 August 2020 and 31 March 2021, you can also claim up to £2,000 as an incentive payment.
+At the time of writing this, the government was offering £2,000 to anyone who hired an apprentice between 1 August 2020 and 31 March 2021 - so make sure you look out for these offers.
+Remember to ask us, we will be able to help you save money.

 Apprentices will happily do the grunt work which will free your employees up to do the things of higher-value.
 Not only will this enable your apprentice to learn the ropes, but it will improve productivity and morale in the whole team too.